YOU AND YOUR PUPPY

 The bag that you will get from me will last a few days.
 You

-will want to keep your puppy on Life’s Abundance and the Healthy
+will want to keep your puppy on Life’s Abundance food, treats

-Pet Net treats and supplements for the best nutrition and
+and supplements for the best nutrition and health of your

-health of your puppy.
-I suggest ordering the large nutrtional
+puppy.
+I suggest ordering the large nutrtional system before

-system before you pick up your puppy in order to have it already
+you pick up your puppy in order to have it already on hand.

-on hand.
-The nutritional system also includes the Wellness
+The nutritional system also includes the Wellness Supplements

-Supplements that I also give all of my dogs for optimum wellness.
+that I also give all of my dogs for optimum wellness.
+Sign

-Sign up for the auto-shipping that is a 20% off the retail
+up for the auto-shipping that is up to 20% off the retail

 price and don’t worry about ever forgetting to buy dog food

 again.
-It is not sold in stores and is guaranteed to be fresh
+It is not sold in stores and is delivered straight

 Order on line at Meadow